 Under the new program, what do I do if I’m pregnant?

-If the staff member wishes to be off work beyond the approved period of disability, then she should contact the Benefits Division to discuss the impact of an extended leave on her FMLA status.
-She should also discuss with her supervisor her desire to extend her period of time off and desire to use accrued vacation and/or personal floating holiday time during the period between when her EST payments cease and her return to work.
-If she anticipates that her period of disability will exceed what was initially approved, contact the Benefits Division and The Hartford to discuss approval for continued EST payments.
+If the staff member wishes to be off work beyond the approved period of disability (6 or 8 weeks depending on the type of birth), then she should contact The Hartford to discuss the impact of an extended leave on her FMLA status.
+She should also discuss with the Benefits Division her desire to extend her period of time off and desire to use accrued vacation and/or personal floating holiday time during the period between when her EST payments cease and her return to work.
+If she anticipates that her period of disability will exceed what was initially approved, contact The Hartford to discuss approval for continued EST payments.

 Does the new program affect me if I’m on Workers’ Compensation?

 Staff members who are receiving Workers’ Compensation should continue to coordinate their time off work with the Office of Risk Management.
-Individuals receiving Workers’ Compensation must have their time off tracked in accordance with the Family and Medical Leave Act (FMLA), so those on Workers’ Compensation must also contact the Benefits Division to complete the FMLA paperwork.
+Individuals receiving Workers’ Compensation must have their time off tracked in accordance with the Family and Medical Leave Act (FMLA), so those on Workers’ Compensation must also contact The Hartford to complete the FMLA paperwork.

 If I want to take a personal leave, what do I do?

-Personal leaves will continue to be administered by Northwestern University.
-If a staff member believes they require a personal leave, please contact the Benefits Division at 847-491-7513 or email@example.com.
+Personal leaves will continue to be administered by the Office of Human Resources at Northwestern University.
+If a staff member believes they require a personal leave, please contact the Benefits Division at 847-491-7513 or firstname.lastname@example.org to determine eligibility.

 I have a sick family member who requires extended care.
 What are my options?

 Staff may use their Incidental Sick Time to care for a sick family member.
-Once those days have been exhausted, staff may request approval to use their personal floating holidays or accrued vacation time to cover their own personal absence or to provide care for a family member.
-If a personal leave is needed, please contact the Benefits Division at Benefits Division or call 847-491-7513.
+Once those days have been exhausted, staff may use their personal floating holidays or accrued vacation time to cover their own personal absence or to provide care for a family member.

 A new benefit program, NU Senior Care Connections, is now available and is designed to assist employees with managing the caregiving needs of their family members.
 For more details, contact 855-772-2730 or www.care.com\northwestern, or contact the Office of Work Life Resources at 847-491-3612 or email@example.com.